aponamarev/CarND-Behavioral-Cloning-P3/writeup_template.md

 [image6]: ./examples/placeholder_small.png "Normal Image"
 [image7]: ./examples/placeholder_small.png "Flipped Image"

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
-###Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results
+* src/utils/general_utils.py containing utility functions
+* src/Models/SimplifiedModel.py containing a description of Model architecture

+model.py - provides an option for picking various model architectures.
+Model.h5 was generated using the following script src/Models/SimplifiedModel.py

-####2.
-Submission includes functional code
+#### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-####3.
-Submission code is usable and readable
+#### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The model.py contains the code for training and saving the convolution neural network.
+As described above the model architecture was buidl using src/Models/SimplifiedModel.py

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy
+The model was trained using the following settings:

+python model.py --data_location data/attempt2 --shift_value 0.2 --batch_size 128 --top_crop 50 ----batch_size 128 epochs 5 --model_name SimpleModel_attempt2_shift_0.2.h5

-####1.
-An appropriate model architecture has been employed
+#### 1. An appropriate model architecture has been employed

+For training purpose I tested various neural networks ranging in depth between 10 to 16 of convolutional layers ranging in width between 16 to 256 channels.
+However, the increase in depth and width of the net architectures did not materially impact the performance of the algorithm.
+As a result, the following architecture was chosen:

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a 10 convolution neural network layers with 3x3 filter sizes and depths between 16 and 128 channels (src/Models/SimplifiedModel.py lines 18-31)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes ELU activations to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 17).

-####2.
-Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layer in order to reduce overfitting (src/Models/SimplifiedModel.py line 34).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different subsets sets created by training and validation split (15%) to ensure that the model was not overfitting (model.py line 79).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 102).

-####4.
-Appropriate training data
+#### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, sharp corner steering, and left and right cameras.
+The created dataset was normalized to achieve a uniform distribution of steering angles (in the ground thrueth).

 For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-Solution Design Approach
+#### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to ...